 Project Change vs Project Adoption

 The purpose of this article is to highlight the difference between project change management and project change adoption.
-Adoption is covered under People under the LEAD part of the MPM model.

-Adoption is covered under People under the LEAD
+Adoption is covered under the People segment within the LEAD domain of the MPM model.

-Change Management – Two worlds and two definitions
+Change Management – Two worlds and Two Definitions

 Change Management – IT definition